MrDay2Day/NodeJs_Express_Server_Template/README.md

 **Stages 👇🏿**

-✅ Completed
+👉🏿 ✅ Completed
-➡️ In Progress
+👉🏿 ➡️ In Progress
-✏️ Planning
+👉🏿 ✏️ Planning
-💭 Considering
+👉🏿 💭 Considering
-⚠️ Issue
+👉🏿 ⚠️ Issue
-❌ Cancelled
+👉🏿 ❌ Cancelled

 **Implementation Style 👇🏿**
-💡 Custom Implementation _(All Custom implementations are accompanied with documentation and examples)_ 🕯️ Standard/Traditional Implementation
+👉🏿 💡 Custom Implementation _(All Custom implementations are accompanied by documentation and examples)_
+👉🏿 🕯️ Standard/Traditional Implementation
-❓ Not Sure
+👉🏿 ❓ Not Sure

 **Current List**